rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-08-18-nuget-sign-upload.md

 And __DER encoded X.509__:
 ![]({{ "/assets/certmgr_export_format.png" | absolute_url }})

 Then click through to create the .cer.
-Now, go to the organization's settings page on nuget.org and pick __Certificates->Register new__.
+Now, go to the organization's settings page on nuget.org and pick __Certificates > Register new__.
 Select the .cer you just created.

 ## Nuget.org API Key

-While you're visiting nuget.org it's worth creating an API key __profile->API Keys->+Create__:
+While you're visiting nuget.org it's worth creating an API key __profile > API Keys > +Create__:
 ![]({{ "/assets/nuget-org_apikey_create.png" | absolute_url }})

 For __Package Owner__ pick the organization.
 Uploaded packages will belong to the organization rather than your individual account.